Watch Out for These Common “Scams”

 Here are a few of the most common types of fraud targeting seniors.

-IRS scams: Hearing from an Internal Revenue Service (IRS) agent seems like very serious business that should not be questioned.
-The truth is every day people are being scammed by impostors claiming to represent the IRS.
-One such con involves receiving a call from an alleged IRS agent demanding payment of overdue taxes and usually implying that dire action will be taken if payment is not made immediately.
+Hearing from an Internal Revenue Service (IRS) agent seems like very serious business that should never be questioned.
+But, hold up.
+The unfortunate truth is that people are being scammed by impostors claiming to represent the IRS.
+One such con involves a call from an alleged IRS agent demanding payment of overdue taxes and usually implying that serious action will be taken if payment is not made immediately.

-In another IRS-related scam, the alleged IRS agent calls to let you know you are a victim of identity theft or there is a problem with your tax return.
-The caller then asks for some personal or financial information from you that is needed to resolve the problem.
+In another IRS-related scam, the alleged IRS agent calls to let you know you are a victim of identity theft or there’s a problem with your tax return.
+The caller then asks for some personal or financial information from you that’s supposedly needed to resolve the problem.

-If you receive a call from someone claiming to be a representative of the IRS, take the caller's information and contact your local IRS office to verify the authenticity of the call.
+The IRS very rarely contacts taxpayers by phone.
+Most contact is made through regular mail delivered by the U.S. Postal Service.
+And the IRS never demands immediate tax payment.
+If you receive a call from someone claiming to be a representative of the IRS, never provide any information to the caller.
+If you are worried about simply hanging up, take the caller’s information and contact your local IRS office to verify the authenticity of the call.
+Be aware that IRS scammers may also send fraudulent email or texts to contact taxpayers.

-Home Repair/Landscaping Scams: Most homeowners have projects or repairs that need attention.
-Home repair and landscaping scams often involve a call or visit from a “handyman,” carpenter, or landscaper offering to do some work on your home or yard at a discounted rate, usually stating they are just finishing up another project in your neighborhood.
+Most homeowners have projects or repairs that need attention.
+Home repair and landscaping scams often involve a call or visit from a handyman, carpenter, or landscaper offering to do some work on your home or yard at a discounted rate.
+Most suggest that they are just finishing up another project in your neighborhood.
 The person then asks for money or your credit card information so the project can be scheduled.
 In some of these scams, the planned work never takes place.
 If work is performed, the workmanship is often very poor.

 Never agree right away to do business with someone who stops by your home or calls you out of the blue.
 Instead, get their name and contact information or the name of the company they represent.
 Tell the person you will be in touch if you decide to have work done.
 Make some calls and do some research to find out if the company or person is legit before agreeing to anything.

-Lottery/Contest/Sweepstakes Scams: Who hasn't dreamed of winning the lottery or the grand prize in a sweepstakes or contest?
-With most scams of this type, someone - seeming to be “official” - calls to inform you that you have indeed won something substantial.
-The person then tells you all taxes, shipping and handling charges, and/or other fees must be paid in advance before you can collect your winnings.
+Who hasn’t dreamed of winning the lottery or the grand prize in a sweepstakes or contest?
+With most scams of this type, someone who appears to be “official” contacts you to let you know that you’ve won something substantial.
+The person then says you must pay something upfront before collecting your prize, such as taxes, processing, shipping or handling charges, and/or other fees.

-Always be very suspicious of a call, letter, or email claiming you have won something, especially if you have no memory of entering the contest or purchasing the lottery ticket.
-It is also important to know that legitimate sweepstakes or contests DO NOT require you to pay money before you can have your prize or check.
-If you receive a prize notification by mail, it is a good idea to check the postmark to see if it was sent by bulk mail, which would not be the case with a legitimate prize notification.
+Always be very suspicious of a call, letter, or email with a claim that you’ve won something, especially if you have no memory of entering the contest or purchasing the lottery ticket.
+And remember, legitimate sweepstakes and contests DO NOT require financial payments from winners before a prize is presented.